 What’s so special about it?

-Axie Infinity takes the fun and alluring premise of Pokémon and adds the element of ownership into the mix.
+Axie Infinity takes the fun and alluring premise of Pokémon and adds the element of ownership.
 These Axies belong to you and yield tangible rewards: Smooth Love Potion (SLP) crypto tokens that can be exchanged for money.
 The upfront costs will be a major roadblock for many players, but it’s a game that rewards players the more time and effort that they put into it.

 How to get started with Axie Infinity

-Here’s the hang-up: you will need three Axie NFTs to start playing Axie Infinity, though it’s become more affordable to play in recent months; where prices for individual Axies on the marketplace once hovered around $225-$250 apiece, now the cheapest Axies available cost just $28.
+Here’s the hang-up: you will need three Axie NFTs to start playing Axie Infinity, though it’s become more affordable to play in recent months.
+Whereas prices for individual Axies on the marketplace once hovered around $225-$250 apiece, now the cheapest Axies available cost just $28.
 Keep in mind that your Axies can be resold, plus they generate rewards through gameplay.

 Create an account on the Axie Infinity website and download the game to your PC or Mac.
 You can download an Android APK to install on a smartphone or tablet, as well.
-The game has also been available for iOS via a beta release through Apple’s TestFlight program, but is currently unavailable as of this writing.
+The game has also been accessible for iOS via a beta release through Apple’s TestFlight program but is currently unavailable as of this writing.

 Whichever version you choose, you’ll need to pair your Ronin wallet to your account, and then sync your Axies from the wallet to the game to start playing.